aljedaxi/zettel/pages/a critical systems thinking overview of the 'gapps' and the 'eu science hub.md

 ###
 > But the framework makes it clear that it is concerned to set out 'what' needs  to  be  considered  in  dealing  with  complexity,  not  'how'  things  should  be done
 ###
-> various  systems  approaches  are  mentioned,  there  is  no  explicit recognition  that  they  have  quite  different  strengths  and  weaknesses.
-The competencies  around  'Provide  Conditions  to  Enable  Decisions and  Action'  and 'Respond to the Environment' might usefully have been linked to the strengths of the  'viable  system  model'  and  'socio-technical  systems  thinking';  those  around 'Engage Collaboratively' with soft systems approaches;and those concerned with 'act  sustainably'  to  'critical  systems  heuristics'.
+>  The competencies  around  'Provide  Conditions  to  Enable  Decisions and  Action'  and 'Respond to the Environment' might usefully have been linked to the strengths of the  'viable  system  model'  and  'socio-technical  systems  thinking';  those  around 'Engage Collaboratively' with soft systems approaches;and those concerned with 'act  sustainably'  to  'critical  systems  heuristics'.